-- The Wade Golden plover, lapwing and dunlin susceptible to footpath along seawall, including at Peter's Point and Marsh House. - Middlebeach to north of Crabknowe spit Grey plover, knot, dunlin, redshank and black-tailed godwit susceptible to water craft and public footpath along coastline to west. - Stone Point Black-tailed and Bar-tailed godwits are susceptible to disturbance from water craft - The above assessment highlights areas likely to be of increased vulnerability to recreational disturbance.
+- East of Pewit Island Oystercatcher, ringed plover and dunlin susceptible to disturbance by water craft. - Walton Channel Golden plover, lapwing and knot susceptible to disturbance by water craft as provides route between marina and open sea, and terrestrial disturbance from the permissive path which follows the eastern edge of the channel. - The Twizzle and Coles Creek golden plover, grey plover, lapwing and knot susceptible to disturbance from water craft accessing nearby Titchmarsh Marina. - The Wade Golden plover, lapwing and dunlin susceptible to footpath along seawall, including at Peter's Point and Marsh House. - Middlebeach to north of Crabknowe spit Grey plover, knot, dunlin, redshank and blacktailed godwit susceptible to water craft and public footpath along coastline to west. - Stone Point Black-tailed and Bar-tailed godwits are susceptible to disturbance from water craft. - 6.110 The above assessment highlights areas likely to be of increased vulnerability to recreational disturbance.
 A large proportion of Hamford Water is protected from disturbance due to the inaccessibility of the habitat types present, both for land and water based sources of disturbance, such as Horsey Island, Hedge-end Island, Skipper's Island, and a complex series of creeks and saltmarsh which prevent access.
 In addition, public footpaths are restricted to the perimeter of the SPA and do not dissect any key areas.
 As a result, a large proportion of this site is located a considerable distance from sources of potential disturbance.
 In light of this, the qualifying features of the SPA and Ramsar are likely to have some degree of resilience to the effects of recreational disturbance at the site.
 Nevertheless, the effects of increased recreational disturbance are difficult to predict, and accessibility at the site is predicted to increase as a result of the England Coastal Path proposals.
-As a result, appropriate mitigation and safeguards will be required to ensure that Tendring District Draft Local Plan Part 2 does not result in adverse effects on site integrity. - 6.86 Hamford Water SPA/Ramsar zone of influence is 8km and therefore no in-combination effects are predicted as a result of visitors from outside of Tendring.
-As a result, mitigation in the form of a Recreation Avoidance and Mitigation Strategy for Hamford Water SPA/Ramsar site will need to include Tendring District Council only. - 6.87 In summary, population growth and increased coastal visits as a result of the Tendring Draft Local Plan Part 2 is likely to contribute to increases in both land-based and water-based recreational pressures at Hamford Water SPA and Ramsar site, which has the potential, in the absence of mitigation and avoidance measures, to adversely affect the integrity of the site's qualifying features as a result of the effects of disturbance, alone.
+As a result, appropriate mitigation and safeguards will be required to ensure that Tendring District Draft Publication Local Plan Section 2 does not result in adverse effects on site integrity. - 6.111 Hamford Water SPA/Ramsar zone of influence is 8km and therefore no in-combination effects are predicted as a result of visitors from outside of Tendring.
+As a result, mitigation in the form of a Recreation Avoidance and Mitigation Strategy for Hamford Water SPA/Ramsar site will need to include Tendring District Council only. - 6.112 In summary, population growth and increased coastal visits as a result of the Tendring Draft Publication Local Plan Section 2 is likely to contribute to increases in both landbased and water-based recreational pressures at Hamford Water SPA and Ramsar site, which has the potential, in the absence of mitigation and avoidance measures, to adversely affect the integrity of the site's qualifying features as a result of the effects of disturbance, alone.
 Mitigation and avoidance measures will be required to ensure adverse effects can be avoided, and this is described in detail below.